fullstackraven/FitCircle/replit.md

 - **Data Migration**: Added automatic migration for existing hydration entries to include liquid type (defaults to "Water" for legacy data)
 - **Complete Rounded Corner Implementation**: Updated all UI components throughout the entire app to use rounded-xl styling instead of sharp edges - includes all boxes, graphs, buttons, containers, modals, and form elements for consistent modern appearance (January 2025)
 - **Controls Section**: Added comprehensive Controls section in Settings with toggle switches to hide/show Quote of the Day, Today's Totals, and Recent Activity sections on home page - includes real-time localStorage persistence and conditional rendering
-- **AI Trainer Chatbot**: Implemented intelligent AI trainer accessible via dashboard that analyzes user data and provides personalized fitness advice, nutrition recommendations, training modifications, and goal-setting guidance using Claude 4.0 Sonnet
+- **AI Trainer Chatbot**: Implemented intelligent AI trainer accessible via dashboard that analyzes user data and provides personalized fitness advice, nutrition recommendations, training modifications, and goal-setting guidance using Claude 4.0 Sonnet (currently hidden via comments - can be re-enabled by uncommenting relevant sections in home.tsx, App.tsx, and routes.ts)

 ### Data Persistence and iOS Considerations